-The non-executive Directors of the Company contribute to the Board processes by monitoring and reviewing management's performance against goals and objectives.
+The Directors of the Company monitor and review management's performance against goals and objectives.
 Their views and opinions provide alternate perspectives to the Group's business and they bring independent judgement to bear on business activities and transactions involving conflicts of interest and other complexities.